Salmon River girls hockey clinches league banner with win over Potsdam

 After playing to a scoreless first period, the Shamrocks (16-0-2 overall) scored twice in the middle stanza, then held on to defeat the visiting Potsdam Sandstoners 2-1 in the final regular-season meeting between the two Section 10 hockey rivals to secure the regular-season crown.

-The win leaves the Shamrocks with a 7-0 league record, with one game (at Massena on Wednesday) left before the playoffs begin next Tuesday.
-The loss drops the Sandstoners to 5-2 in league play, and 12-6 overall.
+The win leaves the Shamrocks with a 7-0 league record, with one game (at Massena on Wednesday) left before the playoffs begin on Tuesday, Jan.
+28. The loss drops the Sandstoners to 5-2 in league play, and 12-6 overall.

 “This was a good win, but our work is not done,” said Salmon River coach Kara Newtown.